Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/roadmap.md

 -   Support to application servers MQTT configured with SSL certificates.
 -   Start actions to support NGSI-LD specification.
+-   Catch up the pending issues and pull requests

 ### Long term (some time in the future)